chadrem/filter_chain/README.md

 ## Collectors

 A ````Collector```` is a specialized filter designed to be the last link in a chain.
-Typically, all chains should end in a collector.
+All chains should end in a collector or terminator.
 An array based collector is included, but you can easily define custom collectors using other data structures.

+## Terminators

+A ````Terminator```` takes the place of a collector when you want your chain to run a block of code at the end of the chain.

 ## Contributing